Emma Ineson: Episcopal ministry

 On 9 May 2018, it was announced that Ineson would be the next Bishop of Penrith, the suffragan bishop of the Diocese of Carlisle, in succession to Robert Freeman.
 On 27 February 2019, she was consecrated as a bishop by John Sentamu, Archbishop of York, during a service at York Minster.
 Since July 2019, she has also served as Central Chaplain of the Mothers' Union.

-On 19 April 2021, it was announced that Ineson is to move to Lambeth Palace, to become "Bishop to the Archbishops of Canterbury and York".
+On 19 April 2021, it was announced that Ineson was to move to Lambeth Palace, to become "Bishop to the Archbishops of Canterbury and York".
 She took up the appointment on 1 June 2021, replacing the Bishop at Lambeth as episcopal assistant to Justin Welby, Archbishop of Canterbury; and adding to this assisting Stephen Cottrell, Archbishop of York, coordinating between Lambeth and Bishopthorpe, and overseeing the Lambeth Conference 2022 programme.
-Since 2022, she has also been an honorary assistant bishop in the Diocese of Southwark.
+Since 2022, she was also an honorary assistant bishop in the Diocese of Southwark.

 On 15 December 2022, it was announced that she would be the next Bishop of Kensington, an area bishop in the Diocese of London.
 She was translated to the See of Kensington upon swearing the oaths at a service on 19 February 2023; and became area bishop for West London in the same service.

+Ineson has been described as an evangelical with "traditional views on human sexuality".

+Following the appointment of Sarah Mullally as Archbishop of Canterbury in October 2025, it was announced that Ineson would become acting Bishop of London and area bishop for the Two Cites, in addition to her substantive appointment as Bishop of Kensington.